knowhw/DConfigure/README.md

 	print(item)

-#  read              Read the value of a key
+#  getvalue             Read the value of a key
-#  list              List the contents of a dir
+#  setvalue             Change the value of a key
-#  write             Change the value of a key
+#  contents            	List the contents of a dir
 #  watch             	Watch a path for changes
 #  dump              	Dump an entire subpath to stdout
 #  load              	Populate a subpath from stdin

 ~~~